DHTMLX/docs-suite/docs/treegrid/api/treegrid_getcolumn_method.md

 @signature: {'getColumn(colId: string | number): ICol;'}

 @params:
-- colId		string | number		the id of a column
+`colId: string | number` - the id of a column

 @returns:
-- config		object		an object with attributes of a column
+An object with attributes of a column.

 @example:
 var column = grid.getColumn("b"); // ->